Simple Vegetable Rice Soup in Fish Broth

 12. Step 12:

-Alternatively, you can mash it with an immersion blender.
-If you used red onion, then the soup will be a scary gray in pureed form :)
+Alternatively, you can purée it with an immersion blender.
+Note: if you used red onion, the puréed soup turns a slightly scary gray :)

 13. Step 13: